mlabuda2/nf-tower-docs/docs/reports/overview.md

 ### mimeType
 By default the mime type is deduced from the file extension, so in general you don’t need to explicitly define it.
 Optionally, you can define it  to force, for example showing a txt file as a tsv.
 It is important that it is a valid mime type text, otherwise it will be ignored and the extension will be used instead.

+## Limitations

+The current reports implementation limits the rendering to the following formats (html, csv, tsv. pdf, and txt).
+In-page rendering is restricted to files smaller than 10MB to reduce the UI overload.
+Larger files need to be downloaded first.
+Currently, there is a yaml formatting validation in place checking both the tower.yaml file inside the repository, and the UI configuration box.
+The validation phase will emit an error message when users try to launch a pipeline with non-compliant yaml definitions.